skaji/gqlgen-apollo-batch/README.md

-# gqlgen tranport for apollo-link-batch-http
+# gqlgen transport for apollo-link-batch-http

 This is a [gqlgen](https://github.com/99designs/gqlgen) transport for [apollo-link-batch-http](https://www.apollographql.com/docs/react/api/link/apollo-link-batch-http/).

-This transport supports not only apollo-link-batch-http requests but also normal JSON post requests, so you can replace `transport.POST{}` by this transport.
+This transport supports not only apollo-link-batch-http requests but also normal JSON post requests, so you should replace `transport.POST{}` by this transport.

 # Usage